A bill to prevent homelessness and to provide a comprehensive aid package for homeless persons.

 Sponsor and status

-This bill was introduced on January 6, 1987, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 6, 1987, in a previous session of Congress, but it did not receive a vote.

 Representative for Texas's 18th congressional district